improvess/raspberry-as-gige-camera/README.md

 ## Limitations

-Raspberry PI boards are revolutionary - but general purpose - devices.
-They are not exaclty intended to perform intensive computing/IO tasks, having significative hardware limitations which must be taken in mind when considering using them to attend to extremme demands.

 According to [this](https://www.raspberrypi.org/documentation/computers/processors.html), the L2 shared cache of Raspberry PI 4 processor is set to 1MB whereas the same cache is constrained to only 512 KB in RPI 3 boards.
 This bottleneck eventually reduces the amount of traffic data/FPS sent/received.

-Note taht some RPI boards such as model A and zero don't have a built-in ethernet interface whereas some old models do not have even a wifi interface.
-For narrowed boards like this you can attach a USB-to-ethernet adapter as a very last alternative but be ready to achieve a not so high data throughtput.
+Note that some RPI boards - such as model A and zero - don't have a built-in ethernet interface whereas some old models do not have even a wifi interface.
+For narrowed boards like this you can attach a USB-to-ethernet adapter as a very last alternative.
+But be aware to achieve a not so high data throughtput though.

-That said, `rpiasgige` is a suitable alternative to retrieve frames at 30-60 fps at low resolutions such as 640x480 or less.
-If your application requires a high resolution at 80 fps or more, I would recommeded to try an actual gigE camera or even another board with a larger L2 cache.
+That said, `rpiasgige` is a suitable alternative to retrieve frames at at most 150 fps for low resolutions such as 640x480 or less.
+Of course, your camera must support the speed and resolution as well.

 ## Disclaimer